cynotebo/KM-Workshop/Appendix/KeyVault.md

 * Name: azure-search-api-key
 * Value: [Enter your Azure Search Admin API Key]

 NOTE: To get your Azure Search API Key, open your Azure Search service and choose "Keys".
-You can use your Admin API key for this demo, however, it is best practice to use least priviledges, so you may want to create and use a [Query API Key](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys).
+You can use your Admin API key for this demo, however, it is best practice to use least privileges, so you may want to create and use a [Query API Key](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys).

 ![](/images/kv-set-secret.png)